This post may contain affiliate links.

 - Bake the tart crust until golden brown and firm to the touch, about 35 minutes.

-- Whip the cream mixture on medium-low speed until foamy, increase speed to medium-high and whip just until stiff peaks form.
+- With the mixer running on medium-low, slowly add in the warmed gelatin mixture.
+Continue whisking until foamy, then increase speed to medium-high and whip just until stiff peaks form.

 - In a small bowl, combine the mascarpone with a couple spoonfuls of the whipped cream mixture until mostly incorporated.
 Then fold mascarpone mixture into remaining whipped cream mixture just until combined.